bluerobotics/br-equipment-control-app/README.md

 ### 2.3.
 Open the Device in the App

-1. Launch the BR Equipment Control App
-2. Go to **Settings → Change Device Folder**
+On first launch, the app will prompt you to add a device folder.

+Otherwise:
+1. Right-click in the **Device Pane** (left side)
+2. Select **Add Device...**
-3. Click **Add Folder** and navigate to your device repository folder (e.g., `pressboi/`)
+3. Navigate to your device repository folder (e.g., `pressboi/`)
-4. The device will load and appear in the device pane on the left
+4. The device will load and appear in the device pane

 ### 2.4.
 Connect to Your Device